LCPQ/MSQM/content/registration.md

 # Conference registration

 Registration is **open**.
-Please, email <loos@irsamc.ups-tlse.fr> to register and submit your title and abstract if you would to contribute (30min talks & poster are available). **There is no registration fee.**
+Please, email <loos@irsamc.ups-tlse.fr> to register and submit your title and abstract if you would to contribute (30min talks & posters are available). **There is no registration fee.**

-Due to budget limitation, the number of participants is limited to 40 (lunches and coffee breaks will be provided).
+Due to budget limitations, the number of participants is limited to 40 (lunches and coffee breaks will be provided).
 Quick fingers first!